 Also, if you do end up having to cut your policy rate later, the Loonie is likely to sell off again, taking it down another notch, so your jawboning plus an eventual rate cut should give you two currency devaluations for the price of one actual move.

-Here are the highlights from the latest MPR, with my comments added: read more…David Larock is an independent full-time mortgage planner and industry insider.
+Here are the highlights from the latest MPR, with my comments added: read more…David Larock is an independent full-time mortgage agent and industry insider.
 If you are purchasing, refinancing or renewing your mortgage, contact Dave or apply for a Mortgage Check-up to obtain the best available rates and terms.